StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/backup_restore/BACKUP.md

 ## Description

 Backs up data in a specified database, table, or partition.
 Currently, StarRocks only supports backing up data in OLAP tables.
-For more information, see [data backup and restoration](../../../administration/management/Backup_and_restore.md).

 BACKUP is an asynchronous operation.
-You can check the status of a BACKUP job status using [SHOW BACKUP](../data-manipulation/SHOW_BACKUP.md), or cancel a BACKUP job using [CANCEL BACKUP](../data-definition/CANCEL_BACKUP.md).
-You can view the snapshot information using [SHOW SNAPSHOT](../data-manipulation/SHOW_SNAPSHOT.md).
+You can check the status of a BACKUP job status using [SHOW BACKUP](../../data-manipulation/backup_restore/SHOW_BACKUP.md), or cancel a BACKUP job using [CANCEL BACKUP](../../data-definition/backup_restore/CANCEL_BACKUP.md).
+You can view the snapshot information using [SHOW SNAPSHOT](../../data-manipulation/SHOW_SNAPSHOT.md).

 > **CAUTION**
 >